Crate vee

 $V_{EE}$ – Vector Expression Emitter: Geometric Algebra Code Generator

 The goal of this crate is to generate optimized code for geometric algebra flavors.
 Currently, this crate implements the symbolic reduction of multivector expressions up to polynomials with rational coefficients.
 In contrast, rational polynomials and hence polynomial division is not required for lower dimensional geometric algebra flavors as the inverse of a multivector is given by multiplying it with the inverse of its mixed-grade norm, i.e., a Study number for dimensions $D < 6$.1 See the examples below where the symbolic expressions are generated in text form.
 The next releases will implement code forms (e.g., Rust code in various profiles based on SIMD using lav with and without generics or arbitrary precision types using rug).
-Currently, the planed-based pistachio flavor – Projective Geometric Algebra (PGA) – is implemented for $D \equiv N + 1 \le 8$ in all three metrics, i.e., elliptic, hyperbolic, and parabolic (Euclidean).2 The 5D, 6D, and 7D PGAs (i.e., $N = 5$, $N = 6$, and $N = 7$) are incomplete as there are no inverses based on Study numbers but they provide dimension-agnostic insights regarding duality and the choice of basis blades.
-The PGA is especially of interest for computer graphics, game engines, and physics simulations as it the most compact flavor (i.e., a one-up flavor) unifying the established but scattered frameworks, e.g., homogeneous coordinates, Plücker coordinates, (dual) quaternions, and screw theory.
+The pre-generated code forms will be provided along with the code generator behind respective feature gates.
+When packages_as_namespaces is stable, each code form will become a crate.
+Currently, the plane-based pistachio flavor – Projective Geometric Algebra (PGA) – is implemented for $D \equiv N + 1 \le 8$ in all three metrics, i.e., elliptic, hyperbolic, and parabolic (Euclidean).2 The 5D, 6D, and 7D PGAs (i.e., $N = 5$, $N = 6$, and $N = 7$) are exploratory as there are no inverses based on Study numbers.
+They provide dimension-agnostic insights regarding duality, the choice of basis blades, and grade-preserving conditions among orthonormalization conditions.
+The PGA is especially of interest for computer graphics (e.g., game and physics engines) as it is the most compact flavor (i.e., a one-up flavor) unifying the established but scattered frameworks, e.g., homogeneous coordinates, Plücker coordinates, (dual) quaternions, and screw theory.
 Even without any knowledge of geometric algebra, an API can be more intuitive as it unifies the positional and directional aspects of geometric entities (e.g., planes, lines, points) and the linear and angular aspects of rigid-body dynamics in a dimension-agnostic way with closed-form (i.e., non-iterative) solutions up to 4D (e.g., PgaP2, PgaP3, PgaP4).3

 §Operators